-This Draft Environmental Report is for wider consultation to statutory bodies / interested parties, and includes the following material:
+This Environmental Report has undergone a consultation with statutory bodies / interested parties, and includes the following material:

 Section Description Section1: Introduction An introduction to the NLJWS and the SEA process Section 2: Methodology A description of the SEA approach, process, consultation, and difficulties encountered.
 Section 3: Baseline position The current situation and context (local and national policies) in north London for climate change, waste management, population & households, human health, economics, water, land and soil, air quality transport, biodiversity& natural resources, buildings, heritage and landscape.
 Section 4: Key sustainability issues and relationships The key environmental and sustainability issues identified following a review of the local environmental baseline and local and national plans and policies.
-Section 5: SEA Objectives and Criteria The proposed SEA Objectives and Criteria for the NLJWS Section 6: Draft Strategy Aims and Objectives The proposed strategy aims and objectives for the NLJWS Section 7: Strategy Waste Management alternatives An overview of strategic alternatives, relevant environmental effects and proposed mitigation measures.
-Section 8 SEA Conclusions and Mitigation An overview of the three strategy alternatives and application of mitigations that will reduce any perceived environmental impacts Section 9 Monitoring implementation An assessment of how progress will be monitored towards the key environmental outputs
+Section 5: SEA Objectives and Criteria The proposed SEA Objectives and Criteria for the NLJWS Section 6: Strategy Aims and Objectives The proposed strategy aims and objectives for the NLIWS Section 7: Strategy Waste Management alternatives An overview of strategic alternatives, relevant environmental effects and proposed mitigation measures.
+Section 8 SEA Conclusions and Mitigation An overview of the three strategy alternatives and application of mitigations that will reduce any perceived environmental impacts Section 9 Monitoring implementation An assessment of how progress will be monitored towards the key environmental outputs Appendices Appendix A - Borough Climate Change Declarations